Radiant Living: 17 Creative Ways to Use Yellow for a Cheerful, Cozy Home

 1. Soft Buttery Walls with Clean White Trim

 If you want to dip your toes into the yellow trend without overwhelming your senses, start with a buttery, pale yellow.
-This shade acts almost like a neutral but with an added layer of warmth.
+This shade acts almost like a neutral but with an added layer of warmth that standard beige or gray lacks.
 When paired with crisp white molding and trim, the room feels fresh, airy, and timeless.

 Categories